 A PCell is like a Cell, in that it holds a value (of any type).
-The function call {NewPCell X} returns a new PCell containing the value X. The procedure call {PCellSwap PC 0ld New} atomically binds 0ld to the value in PCell PC and makes New be the new value contained in PCell PC.
+The function call {NewPCell X} returns a new port object representing a PCell containing the value X. The procedure call {PCellSwap PC Old New} atomically binds Old to the value in PCell PC and makes New be the new value contained in PCell PC.
 The procedure call {PCellSet PC V} makes the value V be the new value of PCell PC.
 The function call {PCellGet PC} returns the value contained in PCell PC.